-33. At the first substantive meeting, the EC argued that this dispute is moot because the EC had approved a single product - a sweet corn for food use - under the Food and Feed directive.
-In our second and third submissions, the United States addressed the issue of mootness, including the approval last fall of a second product.
-As we have explained, the concept of mootness is inconsistent with the text of the DSU and longstanding GATT and WTO practice.
+25. At the first substantive meeting, the EC argued that this dispute is moot because the EC had approved a single product - a sweet corn for food use - under the Food and Feed directive.
+As the United States explained it its second and third submissions, the concept of mootness is inconsistent with the text of the DSU and longstanding GATT and WTO practice.
 The measure to be examined in this case is the moratorium at the time of Panel establishment, which is August 2003.

-- 34. Nonetheless, in closing, I would like to point out recent developments illustrating that the moratorium is still very much alive.
+Nonetheless, the United States would like to point out recent developments illustrating that the moratorium is still very much alive.
 To be clear, whether or not the moratorium is maintained after August 2003 is not a legal issue before the Panel.
-But the following report should be of considerable relevance to an understanding of the EC's motivations, and to an objective assessment of the facts. - 35.
-We would refer the Panel to U.S. Exhibit 148.
-This article describes the latest state of play in the political maneuverings that lie at the heart of the moratorium.
-The following excerpt is somewhat lengthy, and I apologize for that, but all of it is instructive:
+But the current status of the EC moratorium should be of considerable relevance to an understanding of the EC's motivations, and to an objective assessment of the facts.

+26. The United States refers the Panel to U.S. Exhibit 148, which is an article describing the latest state of play in the political maneuverings that lie at the heart of the moratorium.
+The excerpt illustrates and supports the following points.
-Health and Consumer Protection Commissioner Markos Kyprianou has questioned whether the commission should proceed with approving applications for GMO food products given that member states have yet to reach a qualified majority in favor of such applications.
-Kyprianou believes that it is "no use" forwarding applications for GMO food products to member states for a vote if they keep failing to reach a clear decision in favor or against such GMO products, an EU source said.

-Specifically, Kyprianou has not forwarded the first GMO application for food that has come up under his tenure for a member states vote as was expected, the EU source said.
-The vote on Monsanto's GA21 corn was scheduled to take place in a regulatory committee on Jan.
-25.

-Before proceeding, Kyprianou intends to assess why member states are voting against or abstaining from voting on GMO applications.

-This failure of member States to take a clear position in favor of or against a GMO application has led to a situation where applications have been kicked back to the commission.
-The last commission, which ended its tenure in October 2004, opted to approve several GMO applications, but previous commissions did not take that political risk even though they were entitled to do so under EU rules.

-Some sources have expressed doubts that any commission can continue to approve applications in light of a clear member state division and not face a political backlash "

-- 36. This excerpt illustrates and supports the following points: First, even nearly a year after the April 2004 entry into force of the new tracing and labeling and GM food and feed directives, the EC must still fight a political battle to reach a decision on any biotech product.
-This undermines the EC's contentions that products were delayed because of the need for the new directives to enter into force. - 37.
-Second, the application described above is for food use.
-The product received a positive opinion from the Scientific Committee on Food three years ago,2 and yet the EC still fails to submit it to a vote of the member States in the Regulatory Committee.
+27. First, even nearly a year after the April 2004 entry into force of the new tracing and labeling and GM food and feed directives, the EC must still fight a political battle to reach a decision on any biotech product.
+This undermines the EC's contentions that products were delayed because of the need for the new directives to enter into force.

+28. Second, the application described in the article (GA21) is for food use.
+The product received a positive opinion from the Scientific Committee on Food three years ago, and yet the EC still fails to submit it to a vote of the member States in the Regulatory Committee.
 Since the approval is for food use, none of the environmental issues discussed at length by the EC in its most recent comments are relevant to the application.
-Yet, the political battle remains. - 38.
-Third, the EC continues to ban a large range of products for reasons that are openly political openly, that is, except in the meetings in this dispute.
-This is why it is so important to the complainants, and indeed for the rules-based trading system itself, for the Panel to find that the EC's moratorium is not consistent with WTO rules. - 39.
-We will do our best to answer any questions of the Panel.
+Yet, the political battle remains.

+29. Third, the EC continues to ban a large range of products for reasons that are openly political - openly, that is, except in the meetings in this dispute.
+This is why it is so important to the complainants, and indeed for the rules-based trading system itself, for the Panel to find that the EC's moratorium is not consistent with WTO rules.
-$^{^2}$ See discussion of GA21 application under 258/97 (novel food) in paras.
-52-60 of the U.S. Supplementary Rebuttal.